hashicorp/dev-portal/src/data/README.md

 # Product Data

 The `src/data/` directory contains all of the product data needed for various views in the app.
 The `<product slug>.json` files (e.g. `boundary.json`, `consul.json`) contain metadata for each product that is used across multiple views.
-The metadata for .io sites is in the web monorepo.
-For example, Terraform metadata is in [terraform-io/src/data/terraform.ts](https://github.com/hashicorp/web/blob/main/apps/terraform-io/src/data/terraform.ts)

 ## .io properties